HRTF upsampling with a generative adversarial network using a gnomonic equiangular projection: Method

 \subsection{Data pre-processing}

-\Acp{SRGAN} have been shown to perform well on the task of up-sampling images.
-The main challenge when it comes to up-sampling \acp{HRIR} is that the data occupies an extra dimension in space compared to a \ac{2D} image.
+\Acp{SRGAN} have been shown to perform well on the task of upsampling images.
+The main challenge when it comes to upsampling \acp{HRIR} is that the data occupies an extra dimension in space compared to a \ac{2D} image.
 Another issue is that \acp{CNN} are designed for applications using uniformly spaced data (such as the pixels in conventional \ac{2D} images).
 In contrast, the \acp{IR} in an \ac{HRIR} are spaced non-uniformly on the surface of a sphere.
 In particular, \acp{HRIR} often contain no measurements at lower elevations, and the number of measurements is denser around the horizontal plane.

 Various approaches exist for processing non-uniformly distributed spatial data, such as \acp{GNN} \cite{Zhou2020}.
-In this study, we apply a pre-processing step to convert the spherical data into a form that a standard \ac{CNN} can process.
+However, in order to exploit the vast literature that exists for the upsampling of images, in this study, we apply a pre-processing step to convert the spherical data into a form that a standard \ac{CNN} can process.

 Two main steps are required to convert the \ac{HRIR} data into a format that can be exploited by a \ac{CNN} architecture.
 First, the spherical \ac{HRIR} data needs to be projected onto a \ac{2D} surface to remove the extra dimension (see \cref{sec:gnomonic_equiangular_projection}).
 Second, an interpolation is utilised to shift the irregularly spaced \acp{IR} onto an evenly spaced Cartesian grid (see \cref{sec:barycentric_interpolation}).
-This strategy has the advantage of being easily applicable to any \ac{HRIR} dataset without necessarily needing to retain the \ac{SRGAN}.
+This strategy has the advantage of mapping any \ac{HRIR} dataset to the same cartesian grid, and as a result, any dataset can be deployed for training and testing the \ac{SRGAN} \cite{Hogg2023b}.

-In addition to these two steps, the problem was simplified by removing \acp{ITD} from every \ac{IR} in each \ac{HRIR} so that the \acp{IR} that make up the channels are all time aligned (see \cref{sec:ITD_removal}).
-Finally, the phase was disregarded by taking the \ac{HRIR} into the frequency domain, referred to as the \ac{HRTF}, and only considering the magnitude component from each \ac{IR} in the \ac{HRIR}.
-These additional simplifying pre-processing steps can be performed because the up-sampled \acp{HRTF} can be effectively reconstructed using a minimum-phase approximation and a simple ITD model.
+In addition to these two steps, the phase and \acp{ITD} were disregarded by taking the \ac{HRIR} into the frequency domain, referred to as the \ac{HRTF}, and only considering the magnitude component from each \ac{IR} in the \ac{HRIR}.
+These additional simplifying pre-processing steps can be performed because the up-sampled \acp{HRTF} can be effectively reconstructed using a minimum-phase approximation and a simple ITD model \cite{Cuevas-Rodriguez2019}.
 However, it should be noted that such simplifications could have an impact on certain perceptual features of the \acp{HRTF} \cite{Andreopoulou2022}.
+For this reason, future advancements in this technique should aim to include phase information when performing the upsampling.